blawidris/api_documentation/readme.md

 - REST (RESTful: Representational State Transfer)
     - It is a set of web API architecture principles and has no official standard unlike other protocols
+    - uses four different HTTP 1.1 verbs (GET, POST, PUT, and DELETE) to perform tasks.
+    - It response are based on Web services that output the data in Command Separated Value (CSV), JavaScript Object Notation (JSON) and Really Simple Syndication (RSS).

 - JSON-RPC
     - Similar to XML-RPCs but it uses JSON format to transfer data

-## What is REST?
+## What is REST API?

-REST means representational state transfer.
+REST means representational state transfer, also know as RESTful API.
 It's an architecture style for designing networked applications which relies on stateless, client-server protocol and mostly HTTP.

-It treats server objects as resources that can be created or destroy and can be used by virtually any programming language.
+It treats server objects as resources that can be created or destroy and can be used by virtually any programming language and support variety of data-formats.

+### REST Design Principles

+- Statelessness: each request needs to include all the information necessary for processing it i.e doesn't require any server-side sessions as server applications are not allowed to store any data related to client request.

+- Client-Server Decoupling
+    - Client and server app must be completely independent of each
+    - Client app should only know the URI of the requested resource
+    - Server application shouldn't modify the client application other than passing it to the requested data via HTTP

+Other REST design principles includes;
+- Uniform interface:
+- Code on demand
+- Layered system architecture
+- Cacheability

 ## HTTP METHODS